saxenahysm/saxenahysm/README.md

 ### About Me

-- Hi, My name is Shyam Sunder Sahu and I'm a Mobile Application Developer.
+- Hi, My name is Shyam Sunder Sahu and I'm a Mobile Application Developer Specialized in java.
-- With 3+ years of experience in android application development I've worked on 20+ applications.
+- With 3+ years of experience in Android application development I've worked on 20+ Live Projects.
 - I’m interested in **Kotlin** for advance android apps and in **Flutter** for cross plateform mobile application development.
 - I’m currently learning Kotlin And Java for Android Application Development.
 - Looking forward to connect and contribute with other developers.